Folding Bike FAQ

 as comfy as the full suspension with suspension fork and wide saddle

-frame mounted rack, making this our top commuter model
+frame mounted rack, and rear fender make this our top commuter model

 fork adds about 1.5lbs to the weight of the bike

 - Includes kickstand

 is not as tall as the FS hence taller riders ( over 6’) may not fit

 as well.
 Best for riders with under 33" inseam